AdaCore/gnatdoc/documentation/users_guide/annotations.rst

    --  @private No information is generated in the output about this --  primitive because it is internally used for debugging.

-Note: specifing *@private* tag for the packages removes the package and all its children packages from the generated documentation.
+Note: specifing the *@private* tag for the packages removes the package and all its child packages from the generated documentation.